Time to buckle some swash...

 - In the multiplayer, this is the preferred style of Cerberus Phantoms and N7 Shadows (Infiltrator) and Slayers (Vanguard).

 - In No More Heroes 2: Desperate Struggle, Skelter Helter has a revolver that is twelve revolvers, and a katana that is three katana.

 - The Buccaneers of Etrian Odyssey III: The Drowned City use Rapiers and Guns as their weapons of choice.
 While the player cannot have them equip bothnote , Mastering both weapons is key to unlocking their best skills: Swashbuckling, which lets them strike multiple times with every normal attack, and Pincushion, their ultimate Attack technique which can be used with either a sword or gun.

 - In Guild Wars 2, Rytlock Brimstone does this.
 However, we don't really see the gun much because Rytlock is ALWAYS marketed with his nice sword.
-Thieves can choose to wield any combination of swords, daggers and guns.
+Mesmer and Thief characters can both wield sword and pistol.

 - Corvo Attano of Dishonored has a shortsword and a pistol (or crossbow, if you like) as his primary weapons.
 Officer-type guards are similarly equipped.

 - Parasoul of Skullgirls actually wields an umbrella in tandem with her pistol, but it definitely evokes the same imagery as a sword.
 Her official portrait◊ has her swinging it around in a sword-like fashion.